-Learn what employers are allowed to look into in a background check, when they have to tell you in advance, and what they have to share with you.
-Know your rights so that you can prepare for a background check.
+Learn what employers are allowed to look into in a background check, when they have to notify you in advance, and what they have to share with you.

-Before an employer conducts a background check on you (which the FCRA defines as a consumer report), they must notify you in writing and get your written authorization.
+Before an employer conducts a background check on you, they must notify you in writing and get your written authorization.

 However, if the employer is simply conducting inquiries on their own (rather than getting a report through another company), they do not legally have to ask for your consent.
 For example, they do not have to get your consent to call your former employer.
 They only need to notify you if they use a third-party employment screening company.